 Please Note: Only certain Recruiting Roles—Super Administrators and Recruiting Administrators—can create and edit Workflow templates.
 By default, any User who has access to a candidate can update their workflow status.

 First, head to Settings and choose Workflows from the menu below and click the green button that says +Create Workflow.

-From here, our default workflow template with Hiring Stages, Hired, and Not Hired Dispositions will display which gives you a general idea of where to begin.
+From here, JazzHR's default workflow template with active Hiring Stages, Hired, and Not Hired Dispositions will give you a general idea of where to begin.

 To edit this template:

 - Click the name or pencil icon to expand the workflow stages and edit

 - Click the grey EDIT STATUSES button in the right corner to add a stage

 - Scroll to the last stage and click +New Stage

 - Type into the box to name the new stage, then click Save